 Monthly Themes: Holiday Season, National Write a Business Plan Month

-As you start to integrate holidays and seasonal tie-ins, use best practices and common sense to avoid costly content or email marketing mistakes.
+As you integrate holidays and seasonal tie-ins, use best practices and common sense to avoid costly content or email marketing mistakes.
 Keep your content varied.
-For example, don’t create too many posts around “National ____ Day”, as that will turn your audience off.
+For example, don’t create too many posts around “National ____ Day”; that will turn your audience off.

-Use caution whenever you create content for holidays or cultural celebrations such as Black History Month or Diwali.
-If possible, ask someone from that culture or represented group to collaborate on the content.
-Double-check your messaging and imagery to make sure you aren’t falling into stereotyping.
+Use caution when creating content for holidays or cultural celebrations like Black History Month or Diwali.
+Ensure someone from that culture or represented group collaborates on the content.
+Double-check your messaging and imagery to ensure you aren’t stereotyping.

-Finally, make sure your planned content doesn’t clash with holidays and events going on.
+Finally, make sure your planned content doesn’t clash with holidays and events.
 For instance, somber days like 9/11 or Veteran’s Day aren’t the best timing for funny, irreverent posts.
-Labor Day probably isn’t the best day to launch an email marketing campaign as many people are off work and may not be checking their email.
+Labor Day probably isn’t the best day to launch an email marketing campaign since many people are off work and may not be checking their email.

 Final thoughts

-Remember that a marketing calendar is a living document: You can revise the structure and themes at any time throughout the year to meet changing business priorities or timely topics.
+Remember that a marketing calendar is a living document: revise its structure and themes at any time during the year to meet changing business priorities or timely topics.

-As you analyze your marketing campaigns and what’s performing best, you may tweak your content based on what you learn.
-The calendar is there to serve you, not the other way around.
+You may tweak your content based on learning as you analyze your marketing campaigns and see what’s performing best.
+The calendar is there to support you, not the other way around.

-At the end of the day, it doesn’t matter how simple or complex your marketing calendar is.
-If it helps you set a vision for your content, organize your thoughts and create content your audience will love, you’ll succeed in 2023.
+A marketing calendar helps you set a vision, organize your thoughts and create content your audience will love.
+Using these tips will help you succeed in 2025.